{user_name}

 To the YouTube channel

-Operating principle - More safety through a two-channel measuring system
+Operating principle - More safety through two-channel measurement system

-For safe distance measurement, two sensor pairs, each consisting of two opposing radar sensors, form a self-monitoring measuring system.
-When the two lower sensors move in parallel, they provide matching and thus valid distance values.
+For safe distance measurement, two sensor pairs, each consisting of two opposite radar sensors, form a self-monitoring measurement system.
+When the two lower sensors move in parallel, they deliver matching and thus valid distance values.
 If the difference between the measured values is too large, an alarm is automatically triggered and the system is immediately brought to a safe state.

 Application area - Portal crane for loading container ships

-The LPR®-1DHP-291 sensors from SYMEO are used in demanding industrial environments where high robustness and reliability are crucial, such as dust, dirt and extreme weather conditions.
+The LPR®-1DHP-291 sensors from SYMEO are used in demanding industrial environments where high robustness and reliability are critical, for example in dust, dirt and extreme weather conditions.

 Visualization - LED tubes make measurement data visible